 Q: Can a co-owner be held liable for damages if another co-owner is involved in a mishap?

 A: Generally, yes.
 As an aircraft owner, you may be held liable for any aircraft operations regardless of who is flying the aircraft.
 In some states, there is even a presumption of liability on the part of the aircraft owner.
 (This is one of the questions that should be broached with a local attorney.)
-Considering purchasing AOPA's Legal Services Plan.
-Just $33 a year puts the aviation legal assistance you need on your side all year long.
+Considering purchasing AOPA's Pilot Protection Plan.
 Call toll-free: 1-800/USA-AOPA (872-2672).

 Q: How should co-owners insure their aircraft?